13. Sweetness And Light . . .

 “She’s very grand.
 Grand in dress, grand in manner.
 She’s top dog hereabouts and she doesn’t let anyone forget it.
 If you should run into her, be amiable, no matter what ensues.
 She disparages your looks, give her a big grin that says, I’m too stupid to know what you think of me.
 A big, shit-eating grin is never not in order in that situation.
 Inoffensive!
 Be inoffensive.
 She won’t be falling in love with you under any circumstances.
 Don’t break your heart trying to charm her.
 Like you did with your owner, am I right?”

 Reisig sighs.
 “Why do I still hope to be loved, despite ample evidence that I am unlovable?”

 “I’m whipped,” says Sly.
 “How ’bout you?

-“Close those eyes and meditate on this – you’re not unloveable.
+“Close those eyes and meditate on this – you’re not unlovable.
 I can’t speak for Dru but, for what it’s worth, I love you.
 No joke, I mean it.
 Do you love me back, just a little?
-And, if you love me, will you still love me tomorrow, when you’re back to your old self?
+And, if you love me, will you still love me tomorrow, when you’re your old self?
 I would hate to have made a dear friend and lost him inside of a single day.